 Research Studio (ARC3016Y)

-Research studio is organized by each instructor around a focussed theme, which forms the basis for your research and design and establishes the thematic and research framework that will become the basis for the your final thesis project.
+Research studio is organized by each instructor around a focussed theme, which forms the basis for your research and design and establishes the thematic and research framework that will become the basis for the your final thesis project (ARC4018Y).
 Each instructor offers a different topic and the topics offered change annually.
-Descriptions are posted online and presentations are held by the instructors to provide further clarification prior to the start of classes.
+Descriptions are posted online and presentations are held by the instructors in the Fall term to provide further clarification prior to the start of classes.
 You are expected to attend the presentations.

 To choose your research studio, you are required to submit a ballot.
 Balloting is an online process using your Daniels computer account.
 On the ballot, you must rank the studios by order of your own preference to enrol.
 Balloting is not a first come, first served process.
 Careful consideration must be made before submitting your ballot.
 After the deadline to submit the ballot has passed, the ballots will be reviewed and every effort will be made to provide you with your top choice.
 The success rate of the balloting system has consistently been 80% first choice and 20% second choice.